cypress-io/cypress-documentation/content/api/commands/intercept.md

 <Alert type="warning">

-The request modification cannot be verified by inspecting the browser's network traffic, since the browser logs network traffic _before_ Cypress can intercept it.
+The request modification cannot be verified by inspecting the browser's network traffic (for example, in Chrome DevTools), since the browser logs network traffic _before_ Cypress can intercept it.

 </Alert>